rootkovska/rootkovska.github.io/README.md

 License/Copyrights
 -------------------

-This Blog and Website by Joanna Rutkowska is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
+This Blog and Website by mfp is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).